 A Bean fog nozzle can be seen on the booster hose, in this photo taken at the Jeep history display at the 2017 Bantam Jeep Heritage Festival, courtesy of jeepfan.com.

-Chippewa Twp.
-PA Chippewa Twp. bought the FC-170 chassis through Fisher Ford Sales in Ambridge PA, and sent it to Bean in Lansing MI for the rear bodywork and installation of the pump.
+Chippewa Twp. bought the FC-170 chassis through Fisher Ford Sales in Ambridge PA, and sent it to Bean in Lansing MI for the rear bodywork and installation of the pump.
 Members of the VFD are seen here following delivery of the completed truck on 6 November 1960.
 Its first run was to a house fire on 28 November 1960.
-Following its retirement in March 1990 it was sold to Gary Kennedy, who still owns it as of 2024.
+Following its retirement in March 1990 it was sold to Gary Kennedy, who owned and showed it for many years until selling it to a Houston collector in 2024.

-Chippewa Twp.
-PA The dual rear wheels support a 275-gallon water tank, and a 50 GPM pump is driven by an 18 HP Wisconsin engine.
+The dual rear wheels support a 275-gallon water tank, and a 50 GPM pump is driven by an 18 HP Wisconsin engine.
 There is no hose bed in the rear because there is no output connection from the pump except for the booster reel, and a valve inside one of the compartments for filling backpack pumps.
-It's not clear why Chippewa Twp. asked for this configuration, but this is certainly an unusual and probably unique piece of John Bean apparatus.
+It's not clear why Chippewa Twp. asked for this configuration, but it is a simple way of providing pump and roll capability.
+This is certainly an unusual and probably unique piece of John Bean apparatus.

 Thanks to all the photographers. -- Derek Redmond